radiatorboy/Resume/README.md

 *Lead Design Engineer (10/2011 - present)*
 *Senior Design Engineer (5/2010 - 10/2011)*

 - Yahoo!
-Purchased Associated Content, but my role has remained the same.
+Purchased Associated Content, but my role as a front-end developer and designer continued.
-- Our team has focused on building a quality publishing platform for Yahoo!
+- Our team has worked on several products in the past few years, including an internal publishing platform, a social publishing platform, and a tool to import large quantities of content into the Yahoo network.
 - I now focus more on my role as a leader, setting the standards for front-end development and acting as point person for the Design Engineers (myself and two others).

 **Associated Content, Denver, CO**